 SFASTA: Fast Index building

 What is SFASTA?
 Genomic and bioinformatic-adjacent sequences (RNA, Protein, Peptides) are stored as FASTA files.
 Sequencing reads off a machine are stored as FASTQ files, adding a quality score associated with each nucleotide.
 Currently, these are non-human-readable plaintext files.
-As sequencing increases, we need to be able to process many more gigabytes and terabytes of files rapidly and… Read More »
+As sequencing increases, we need to be able to process many more gigabytes and terabytes of… Read More »

 Species-wide genomics of kākāpō provides tools to accelerate recovery

 The kākāpō is a critically endangered, intensively managed, long-lived nocturnal parrot endemic to Aotearoa New Zealand.
 We generated and analysed whole-genome sequence data for nearly all individuals living in early 2018 (169 individuals) to generate a high-quality species-wide genetic variant callset.
-We leverage extensive long-term metadata to quantify genome-wide diversity of the species over time and present new… Read More »
+We leverage extensive long-term metadata to quantify genome-wide diversity of the species over time… Read More »

 Dissertation Defense Announcement

 In partial fulfillment of my doctoral degree, I will be presenting my work on “Genomic complexities in the legume-rhizobial symbiosis.”
 My work is primarily computational and the work is generalizable to many different systems.
 Open to the public.
-I will be presenting my work on Thursday, May 31 @ Noon @ the BioSciences building room 257 in St Paul,… Read More »
+I will be presenting my work on Thursday, May 31 @ Noon @ the BioSciences building room 257… Read More »

 Machine Learning for Variant calling with DeepVariant from Google Brain

 Last December Google Brain released DeepVariant, a machine-learning based variant caller using convolutional neural networks.
 While PacBio and Nanopore (long-read) sequencing become more mainstream, there exist massive amounts of data from 2nd generation sequencing* for populations which still have lots of use.
-For the Medicago HapMap project, we have 262 accessions with various depth of 2nd generation sequencing.… Read More »
+For the Medicago HapMap project, we have 262 accessions with various depth of… Read More »

 Partition implemented in Python